netsage-project/netsage-pipeline/website/docs/deploy/docker_install_simple.md

 The rabbitMQ user interface can be used to see if there are incoming flows from pmacct processes and if those flows are being comsumed by logstash.

-In your browser, go to ``` https://<pipeline host>/rabbit ```  Login with username guest, password guest.
-Look at the small graph showing rates for incoming messages, acks, etc.
+In your browser, go to ``` https://<pipeline host>/rabbit ```  Login with username *guest*, password *guest*.
+Look at the small graph showing rates for incoming messages, acks, etc. You should see bursts of incoming messages and no longterm buildup of messages in the other graph.

 ### 10. Check for processed flows